Monitoring our Service

 - privacy and dignity

-- level of provision provided for patients with dementia or those with a disability.
+- the level of provision provided for patients with dementia or those with a disability.

 The PTHC assessment team comprised of patients, volunteers and staff and was conducted over two days.

 The assessment went very well with the Phyllis Tuckwell Hospice site achieving high levels of compliance.

 The Hospice was clean and well maintained with an overall compliance of 98%, there were a few maintenance issues that are easily resolvable and it was noted that cleaning in non-clinical areas could improve.

 The patients and volunteers involved in the assessment were asked a final question about their ‘lasting impression’ – they all said that they ‘very confident’ that the environment supported good care.
 They all reported to have enjoyed the assessment and ‘being of help’.